Alexander Romance: Sources

 Two books appear to be the main sources used by the author of the Alexander Romance.
 One was a collection of Alexander fictions involving pseudepigraphical letters between Alexander and other figures such as Aristotle and adversaries of his like Darius III, as well as dialogues with Indian philosophers among other material.
-The second was a history written by Cleitarchus (c.
-300 BC), containing an already mythologized account of Alexander.
+The second was the History of Alexander written by Cleitarchus (c.
+300 BC), now lost, containing an already mythologized account of Alexander.
 Historians also suspect the use of Greek-language Egyptian sources underlying traditions about the pharaohs Nectanebo II and Sesostris.
 By contrast, oral tradition did not play an important role.
 A strikingly close parallel to Alexander's relentless quest, though one limited by the constraints of human and mortal existence, is in the Epic of Gilgamesh.

 Commentaries

 The first commentary to the Romance was a German work titled Der griechische Alexanderroman, published by Adolf Ausfeld in 1907.
 In 2017, a commentary of the entire Alexander Romance was published in English by Krzysztof Nawotka.